nescude/Itappi/README.md

 <h2>✔️ Releases</h2>

 No habrá ninguna versión compilada en el futuro próximo.
 Se puede descargar el código fuente y compilarlo uno mismo.
 Se necesita una base de datos en la nube para exportar/importar traducciones por lo que no se puede ofrecer una versión compilada.
 Ver más en <b>¿Cómo empezar?</b>.
-There will not be any compiled version of the app in the near future.
-You can download the source code and compile it yourself.
-A proper cloud database is required for the app to work, see <b>Getting Started</b> for more info.

 <h2>🪄 ¿Cómo empezar?</h2>